andrew/ultimate-awesome/README.md

 - [awesome-calculus](https://github.com/donovanglover/awesome-calculus) - :tropical_drink: A list of awesome resources I used to study Calculus.
 - [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection.
 - [awesome-kubernetes](https://github.com/lukecav/awesome-kubernetes) - A collection of tools for Kubernetes.
+- [awesome-marp](https://github.com/marp-team/awesome-marp) - A curated list of awesome things related to Marp.
 - [awesome_ImageAesthetics](https://github.com/miyamotty/awesome_ImageAesthetics) - A list of Image Aesthetics papers and resources.
 - [awesome-research-software-registries](https://github.com/NLeSC/awesome-research-software-registries) - Awesome list of Research Software Registries.
 - [awesome-networked-media](https://github.com/omarcostahamido/awesome-networked-media) - Awesome list of tools for using multimedia in the network.